izak/arduino-victron-canbus/README.md

-# Convert Victron VE.CAN to VE.Direct.
+# Convert Victron VE.CAN to VE.Direct

 This is code for the arduino that reads the broadcast messages from the BlueSolar MPPT unit and converts them to a subset of the VE.Direct text